 In addition to our collection of more than 350,000 books, and DVDs, newspapers, magazines and digital resources available for loan or use online, we provide a range of free workshops and events each week for children, adults, seniors and people from a culturally or linguistically diverse background.

-Other services we provide include providing meeting rooms for hire, a home library service and regular access to a Justice of the Peace.
+Other services we provide include providing a home library service and regular access to a Justice of the Peace.

 Membership is free for anyone living, studying or working in the Liverpool area.